 A timeshare (vacation ownership) is a property with fractional ownership shared between multiple parties (timeshare owners).
 Each owner has the right to use the property for a specific period each year.
 Timeshares are typically located in popular vacation destinations like beaches or ski resorts.
 A professional property management company often manages timeshare properties.
 The management company is responsible for maintaining the property, collecting fees from the owners, and managing the reservations for each unit.

-According to a study conducted by Wesley Financial Group, 71% of timeshare owners feel they were misled during their timeshare purchase.
+According to a study conducted by Wesley Financial Group, LLC, 71% of timeshare owners feel they were misled during their timeshare purchase.
 Nearly 100% of the survey respondents picked one of 5 lies that occurred during the timeshare sales meeting:

 1. Length of timeshare presentation (17%)

 2. How easy would it be to cancel the timeshare agreement (20%)

 3. The investment value of the timeshare (22%)